JasonFarque/PoE-LE-Transition-Guide/full-guide.md

 3. **Balanced Economy**: Less severe RNG means less extreme value disparity in items
 4. **Social Integration**: In-game trading encourages more direct community interaction
 5. **Seasonal Resets**: Economy refreshes with each new seasonal cycle

+### License

+This guide is licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

+You may share and adapt this work, even commercially, as long as you provide appropriate attribution with a link to the license.